 FL4K’s pet damage formula is as follows :

-Final Damage Output = Base Damage x Mayhem Scaling x Pet Damage x Sic’ Em x DE4DEYE x Go For The Eyes x Splash x Elemental Multiplier x Harmageddon
+Final Damage Output = Base Damage x Mayhem Scaling x Pet Damage x Gotta Go Fast x Sic’ Em x V2 x Crit x Splash x Roid/Amp x Elemental Multiplier x Harmageddon

 *Same as bonus elements on guns, Terror and Gamma Burst don’t scale with splash.
 Unlike guns however, bonus elements on pets do NOT scale with crit damage!

 Pet Damage = (1 + FuriousAttack + LickTheWounds + Furryous + PowerInside + Ferocity + Frenzy + PsychoHead + Endurance + PackTactics + IntStalker + DangerousGame + GrimHarvest + Friendbot)